Yumedayou/Cardboard-Scanner/README.md

 Scans cards using OCR and adds them to collections

 to do:
-change expo-camera to vision-camera-ocr add grand archive api for card database lay groundwork to add other TCGs in the future
+change expo-camera to vision-camera-ocr\n add grand archive api for card database\n lay groundwork to add other TCGs in the future\n
-Think of a better name
+Think of a better name\n
-Add binder and deck features
+Add binder and deck features\n
-Card wishlist feature
+Card wishlist feature\n

 way down the line:
 integrate this into tappd